 You might have also heard this referred to as a ‘Keep/Kill/Adjust’ list or similar.

 The recommendation section should advise on next steps and explain what needs to be done.

 Here are some examples.
 Again from the IT security client audit in the previous example.

 “Repurpose.
 Some very interesting and valuable information but could do with more accessible lay-out and sharper introduction.”

 “Update: Some very good information promoting the advantages of Company A. But the piece will be four years old next year: what has happened since?
 Plus, its appeal to readers would be improved with a better headline and introduction.”

-As promised here’s a [download id=”3440″] to get you started.
+As promised here’s our content audit spreadsheet to get you started.
 The template contains the list of inventory and audit criteria we use at Collective Content – although every client is unique so we talk about what we audit before we get started.
 Add any criteria you think are relevant to your audit.